Connect to sharepoint online using Azure KeyVault and Connect-PnPOnline

 Azure keyvault access policy for Sharepoint online service principal

-• On Principal tab – Search for the service principal and select it.
-Click on Next to proceed.
-Proceed to Application and Review + Create tabs and click on Create to create the permissions.
+• On the “Principal” tab, search for the service principal and select it.
+Click “Next” to proceed.
+Move to the “Application” and “Review + Create” tabs, then click “Create” to establish the permissions.

 Search for sharepoint online service principal in Azure KeyVault Access Policy

-• After creating the Application permissions, it will list it under Access policies.
-You can also review the permissions assigned to the service principal from Secret Permissions and Certificate Permissions.
+• After creating the application permissions, they will be listed under “Access policies“.
+You can also review the permissions assigned to the service principal under “Secret Permissions” and “Certificate Permissions“.

 Sharepoint service principal Get and List permissions to Azure Keyvault

-5. Retrieve Self Signed certificate from Azure Keyvault using Powershell
+5. Retrieve Self-Signed Certificate from Azure KeyVault using Powershell

-To retreive the self signed certificate from Azure KeyVault, you will first need to connect to Azure using Connect-AzAccount cmdlet which is a part of Az Powershell module.
-If you do not have Az Powershell module installed on your device, then you may get an error that Connect-AzAccount command is not recognized.
+To retrieve the self-signed certificate from Azure KeyVault, you will first need to connect to Azure using the Connect-AzAccount cmdlet, which is part of the Az PowerShell module.

-Install Az Powershell module
+Install the Az Powershell module

 Install-Module -Name Az -Scope CurrentUser -Repository PSGallery -Force